kubernetes/enhancements/keps/sig-storage/20190204-kubernetes-csi-release-process.md

 So far, the process for tagging and building components has been fairly manual, with some assistance by Travis CI.
-There has been no automatic end-to-end testing.
+There has been no automatic testing on a Kubernetes cluster, neither stand-alone deployment of individual components nor full end-to-end (E2E) testing of several Kubernetes-CSI components.

 With CSI support reaching GA in Kubernetes 1.13, it is time to define and follow a less work-intensive and more predictable approach.

 ### Goals

-- define what a "kubernetes-csi release" is
+- define the release process for each component
 - unit testing as mandatory pre-submit check for all components
-- E2E testing as mandatory pre-submit check for components that get deployed in a cluster
+- testing on Kubernetes as mandatory pre-submit check for components that get deployed in a cluster
-- define a release process for each component and a "kubernetes-csi release"

 ### Non-Goals

+- a combined "Kubernetes-CSI release": each component gets released separately.
+  It is the responsibility of a CSI driver maintainer pick and test sidecar releases for a combined deployment of that driver.
-- change responsibilities among the kubernetes-csi maintainers - as before, each component will have some main maintainer who is responsible for releasing updates of that component
+- change responsibilities among the kubernetes-csi maintainers: as before, each component will have some main maintainer who is responsible for releasing updates of that component
-- automatically generate release notes
-- automatically generate "kubernetes-csi release" artifacts - this will need further thoughts
+- automatically generate release notes: this will be covered by a separate, future KEP

 ## Proposal